nathankot/nathankot.github.io/source/_posts/2015-03-24-using-monads-in-swift.markdown

 You'll notice that we are checking for `isNone()` on each iteration because we don't want to pass the next participant anything if the game has already stopped.
-This is the problem that Monad's solve, given the context of `Maybe` it _knows_ how to handle the case of nothing or something:
+This is a problem that Monad's solve, given the context of `Maybe` it _knows_ how to handle the case of nothing or something:

 ```